heremaps/gluecodium/docs/franca.md

 ### Struct: Companion

-This FDEPL property controls whether the struct type has methods.
-Default value is `null`, i.e. by default a struct type does not have any methods generated.
+This FDEPL property controls whether the struct type has methods and/or constants.
+Default value is `null`, i.e. by default a struct type does not have any methods or constants generated.
 A non-empty value should correspond to a fully-qualified name of a FIDL interface.

 **Note:** Any FIDL interface that is a target of a `Companion` property of a FIDL struct is itself excluded from the code generation.
-All methods defined in it are attached to the struct.
+All methods and constants defined in it are attached to the struct.
 All other definitions inside the interface are ignored.

 **Note:** Non-static methods on a struct are not allowed to modify the underlying data.
 Consequently these methods are generated with a `const` qualifier in C++.